k0smik0/diane/Readme.md

 #### The implementation

-For a fast using, there is DefaultFullAwareSearcher, which hides some of above logic, directly (as "is a search still working") or delegating to injected component (geolocation usefulness, network/cache awareness, etc)
+For a fast using, there is DefaultFullAwareSearcher: it hides some of above logic, directly (as "is a search still working") or delegating to injected component (geolocation usefulness, network/cache awareness, etc)

 <code>